GeorgeNeocleous/GeorgeNeocleous/README.md

 ### **Functionality/Features**
 - This website functions to link multiple html documents together each with unique styling but a consistent color palette theme.
-Documents are linked through a navigation bar and the website is made from a mobile first approach whilst also cattering for tablet and desktop view frames by utilising principles of responsive web design.
-Some website pages will also contain external links or documents relevant to employment.
+Documents are linked through a navigation bar and the website is made from a mobile first approach whilst also cattering for tablet and desktop view frames by utilising principles of responsive web design - such as dynamic unit measurements, flexbox and media queries.
+Some website pages will also contain external links or documents relevant to employment. eg. Pressing the resume button will download the applicable resume file.
+Project images are linked to the project page (as a placeholder).
+Footer GitHub icon links to GitHub account.

 ### **Screenshots**

 ### **Sitemap**

 ### **Target audience**
 - The target audience for this website is anyone interested in the work I have completed or just a general interest in me professionally.